We provide support to those who have found themselves at risk of redundancy or unemployed as a result of the coronavirus (COVID19) pandemic.

 If none of these seem right for you, then the Lancashire Skills and Employment Hub has brought together information about Lancashire-wide support for:

-- people who are working or furloughed and want to learn new skills
+- people who are working and want to learn new skills

 - people who are at risk of redundancy or who have been made redundant